 ...are you noticing a common theme here?
 Seller Central offers brands more control across the board, allowing you to own the experience, set pricing, gain data, manage inventory and fulfillment, and have predictable cash flow.
 Vendor Central places more of the control in Amazon's hands.

-“We recommend that brands on Vendor Central at least have a hybrid strategy, where they're on both Vendor and Seller Central, if not encouraging them to fully transition over to Seller Central,” Smith says.
+“We typically recommend that brands on Vendor Central at least follow a hybrid strategy, where they're on both Vendor and Seller Central,” Smith says.

-"In case we haven’t made argument for it enough already, we generally recommend Seller Central for our clients because of the added control it offers," he continues.
+"If we are choosing between one or the other, we generally recommend Seller Central for our clients because of the added control it offers," he continues.
 "Seller Central can (and should!) be integrated into a holistic, long-term eCommerce strategy.
 Because brands have control over pricing and inventory, they can make more concerted efforts to have a broader eCommerce strategy that they own.”

 “On Seller Central, you can choose which collection to launch and when,” Smith explains.
 “Amazon is an acquisition channel, and we can grow D2C without cannibalizing it through Amazon.”